nickpeterb/cinder/README.md

 # Cinder

-This app helps you find what to watch with your friends.
+This React app helps you find what to watch with your friends.
 Yes, I know this already exists.
-I made it to teach myself firebase.
+I made it to teach myself Firebase.

 ## Features
 * Easily choose movies using a tinder-like UI